StrawberryChocolateFudge/ricardian-dao-contracts/docs/DaoStaking.md

     function unStake() external;

 The staker can claim his Ric stake and exit the dao.
-This will reduce the rank to 0 and cancels Arweave rewards.
+This will cancel Arweave rewards.

     function extendStakeTime(address forAddress) external;